mailchimp/content-style-guide/13-writing-for-translation.html.md

 #### Repeat verbs that have multiple subjects.

-  - Yes: Customers who have ordered online can pick-up their food at the cashier.
+  - Yes: Customers who have ordered online can pick up their food at the cashier.
 Walk-in customers should stop by the cashier to order their food.
-  - No: Customers who have ordered online or who are walk-ins should stop at the cashier to order or pick-up their food.
+  - No: Customers who have ordered online or who are walk-ins should stop at the cashier to order or pick up their food.

 #### Repeat helping verbs belonging to multiple verbs